 Passengers travelling to the Maldives must have six months valid on their passport from the date of return to the UK.

 A free 30 day permit is given to British travellers on arrival in Male.
 Other nationalities should consult their consular website.

 Vaccination requirements are subject to change and should be confirmed before departure.
 For the most up to date advice please consult your travel clinic or local GP.
 Further information regarding vaccinations for travel to this country can be found at www.fitfortravel.nhs.uk.
 There are no compulsory vaccinations for travel to the Maldives, but we recommend protection against typhoid, tetanus, hepatitis A and polio.

-Save up to £427pp on 7 November trip aboard MY Sheena.
-Valid for new bookings taken from 2 October 2015.
+Save up to £521pp on 2 January and 9 January 2016 trips aboard MY Sheena.
+Valid for new bookings taken from 18 November 2015.